Youth in Extended Society Care Tuition Assistance Bursary

-Carleton University has established a new bursary program to support equitable access to post-secondary education for current and former youth in care.
+Beginning Fall 2022, Carleton University established a new bursary program to support equitable access to post-secondary education for current and former youth in care.

-Beginning Fall 2022, up to 20 students (5 students per year) who will or have expired out of extended society care in Ontario without being publicly adopted may be eligible for a tuition assistance bursary.
+Up to 20 students (5 students per year) who will or have expired out of extended society care in Ontario without being publicly adopted may be eligible for a tuition assistance bursary for the fall/winter session.

-The CU Youth in Extended Society Care Tuition Assistance Bursary will cover tuition and compulsory fees (up to a maximum of $10,000) and $1000 towards books and supplies for the first year.
+The CU Youth in Extended Society Care Tuition Assistance Bursary will cover tuition and compulsory fees for the fall/winter session (up to a maximum of $10,000) and $1000 towards books and supplies for the first year.
 This bursary may be continued for 3 consecutive years of undergraduate study provided you maintain full-time enrollment in an undergraduate degree program and remain in good academic standing.

 - Apply and receive an offer of admission to Carleton University and meet the final admission conditions of the offer